microsoft/dstoolkit-labelling-app/README.md

 - Options to save progress and automatically reload results between different sessions
 - Ability to record high-level feedback per sample, as well as detailed analysis of specific parts
 - Ease of customization for specific use cases
+- Detailed analysis and interactive visualizations for labelling experiments via the Data Analysis View.

 ![Web Application](./src/assets/app_demo.png)